Our People

 Our Staff

-Kate Strohm – Founder/CEO
+Kate Strohm - Founder

-Rachel Bailey is the Office Manager for Siblings Australia.
+Rachel is the Office Manager for Siblings Australia.
 Rach manages all needs associated with the property, IT, communication equipment, file management, Insurance and any other tasks to ensure the office continues to run smoothly.
 Outside of Siblings Australia Rach keeps herself busy as a trained counsellor and supervisor, mother, and avid runner.

 Rachel Bailey - Office Manager